klasnalol/containered_blog_flask/README.md

 Self‑signed HTTPS certificates are generated automatically when the frontend container starts.
 The site is available on port **443** and any plain HTTP requests are redirected to HTTPS.

+## Downloading the Certificate

+When the frontend container starts it creates `selfsigned.crt`.
+Visit the feed page and use the **Download Certificate** link to grab the file.
+Import this certificate into your operating system or browser trust store (Chrome:
+`Settings › Privacy and security › Security › Manage certificates` → Authorities)
+so the demo site is treated as trusted HTTPS.

+## Monitoring with Prometheus and Grafana

+The backend exposes Prometheus metrics at `/metrics`.
+Prometheus and Grafana are included in the Compose stack so they start automatically when you run `docker compose up`.

+Prometheus loads `prometheus.yml` which already scrapes the backend and the included Node Exporter container.
+Once everything is running:

+1. Visit `http://localhost:9090` to view Prometheus targets and query metrics.
+2. Visit `http://localhost:3000` to access Grafana (default credentials:
+   `admin`/`admin`).
+Add Prometheus (available at `http://prometheus:9090`) as a data source and create a dashboard showing the `app_cpu_percent` and `app_memory_mb` metrics.

+## CI/CD

+GitHub Actions is configured in `.github/workflows/ci.yml`.
+Every push builds the Docker images and runs a basic syntax check of the backend code.